 You might also recognize Yotam Ottolenghi as a chef, restaurateur, and bestselling cookbook author.

-Does this experience, in any respect, familiar?
+Is this experience, in any respect, familiar?

-Take a person gap year.
+Take a personal gap year.

 Know that you don’t want to have a master recipe